Dynamic Properties and Motion Reproducibility of a Compact Pneumatically Actuated Humanoid Upper Body for Data-Driven Control: Introduction

 This study explores the potential of a data-driven approach for controlling such a complex robot, motivated by the challenges of identifying a complete dynamic model.
 This approach requires both system reproducibility and a sufficient amount of data.
 The robot in the previous study \cite{ishihara.asada2015} had insufficient actuator power and structural stiffness, leading to unreliable motion generation over long periods.
-Therefore, we improved the mechanical design of the robot to address these shortcomings in collaboration with A-Lab Co., Ltd. Consequently, we investigate the robot's dynamic characteristics, including transmission line time delays, minimum pressures to start movements, and motion characteristics under maximum pressure differences, and examine its reproducibility under specific conditions.
+Therefore, we improved the mechanical design of the robot to address these shortcomings in collaboration with A-Lab Co., Ltd. (Tokyo, Japan).
+Consequently, we investigate the robot's dynamic characteristics, including transmission line time delays, minimum pressures to start movements, and motion characteristics under maximum pressure differences, and examine its reproducibility under specific conditions.
 Furthermore, we confirm the robot's durability for collecting time-series sensor data over extended periods.
-Finally, as a feasibility study, we implement a preliminary data-driven controller for a 4-DOF arm subsystem that explicitly compensates for time delays and compare its tracking performance against that of a traditional PID controller.
+Finally, after confirming reproducibility across the 13-DOF platform, we implement a preliminary data-driven controller for a representative 4-DOF arm subsystem as a feasibility study of explicit time-delay compensation, and compare its tracking performance against that of a traditional PID controller.

 This paper is structured as follows: Section~\ref{sec:robot-system} details the design of the compact upper-body structure shown in Figure~\ref{Affetto}.
 Section~\ref{sec:dynamic-properties} investigates the robot's dynamic properties, focusing on time delays, motion characteristics, and reproducibility.
 Section~\ref{sec:data-driven-control} describes the data collection process and demonstrates the data-driven controller with explicit time delay compensation.
 Section~\ref{sec:discussion} discusses the robot's potential for dynamic expression and future directions for data-driven control.
 Finally, Section~\ref{sec:conclusion} concludes the paper.